aditysoni/LOTTERY/README.md

     // receive function is declared to receive Ether from participents

-   receive () payable external{
+     receive () payable external
+     {
       // if player sends exactly 0.5 ETH then the forward operation will be continued require(msg.value == 0.5 ether,"please send 0.5 ether only");
         // appending the player to the players array players.push(payable(msg.sender));
      }

     // getting the contract's balance in wei